ISHUMANSS/miniuibuilder/README.md

 ## Features

-- AI Requiremt Capture
+- AI Requirement Capture
 - Convert Plain text into structured JSON
 - Saving UI to DB
 - Loading UI from DB
-- Applying AI Requiremt from JSON
+- Applying AI Requirement from JSON

 ## Online Deployment

 This project was deployed with Render.
-When first loading the project it can take a few miniutes to spin up after not being used for some time.
+When first loading the project, it can take a few minutes to spin up after not being used for some time.

 Project Link: https://miniuibuilder-for-internship-project.onrender.com/